Quarto for Scientists

 About this

-This is a book on rmarkdown, aimed for scientists.
-It was initially developed as a 3 hour workshop, but is now developed into a resource that will grow and change over time as a living book.
+This is a book on using Quarto for writing and document preparation, aimed for scientists.
+It was initially developed as a 3 hour workshop, “Rmarkdown for scientists”.
+This focusses on Quarto, which is a next-generation rmarkdown.
+It is now developed into a resource that will grow and change over time as a living book.

 This book aims to teach the following:

-• Getting started with your own R Markdown document
+• Getting started with your own Quarto document

 • Improve workflow: